-Steele, a Democrat, was the representative for Pennsylvania's 26th congressional district from 1915 to 1921.
+Steele was the representative for Pennsylvania’s 26th congressional district and was a Democrat.
+He served from 1915 to 1921.

 From Dec 1915 to Mar 1921, Steele missed 392 of 762 roll call votes, which is 51.4%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.